-Moving to Secondary School
+Moving To Secondary School Survival Guide

 Don’t forget to use the SNAP Directory too for other useful contacts.

-Moving to Secondary School can be a stressful time for both parents and their children, this is why the SNAP team have developed our ‘Moving to Secondary School’ guide for parents who have children with special needs in years 4 to 6 in mainstream school.
+Moving to Secondary School can be a stressful time for both parents and their children, this is why the SNAP team have developed our ‘Moving to Secondary School’ guide for parents who have children with additional needs in years 4 to 6 in mainstream school.

 It’s full of practical ideas to help with the transition and changes associated with moving to secondary school.